Fabien Roussel: Political career

 In 2017, Roussel was elected to succeed Bocquet as the Member of Parliament for the 20th constituency of Nord as a member of the French Communist Party.
 He became party leader in 2018.

 On 9 May 2021, Roussel won the Communist nomination for the 2022 presidential election.
+He was defeated in the first round of voting, placing eighth and garnering just 2.28% of the vote, the second-lowest vote share the party has ever managed in a presidential election.

+He was re-elected in the 2022 legislative elections as a deputy for the 20th constituency of Nord.